These 8 startups are focusing on women’s health and wellness in India

 Zealthy

-Founded in 2019 by Rishi Malhotra and Akhil Gupta, Bengaluru-based women’s healthcare startup Zealthy is a platform that aims to understand, share, and learn about women’s health issues in their native languages.
+Founded in 2019 by Rishi Malhotra and Akhil Gupta, Bengaluru-based women’s healthcare startupis a platform that aims to understand, share, and learn about women’s health issues in their native languages.

 The Zealthy Team